SEServerExtender/EssentialsPlugin/README.md

 /timeleft | (no options) | /timeleft - this gives the user the amount of time remaining before the next scheduled restart /msg | [username] [message] | /msg tyrsis testing a private message - This will send a private message to the user 'tyrsis' with the message 'testing a private message'.
 This command requires the workshop mod to function properly.
 /faction | [message] | /faction hello everyone in my faction - This will send a private faction only message to all users in the same faction as the user sending it.
+/utility grids list | (page number) | /utility grids list 1 - This lists all your grids by name and id.
+If you have more than 7 ships, the ships are separated into pages.
+Use a number after /utility grids list to list that specific page.
+/utility export server | [ship name] | /utility export server My Ship - This exports the ship "My Ship" to the server.
+The ships are exported to an "Exports" directory in the mods directory of the server under the username of the user who exported it.

 To come:
 - Block delete commands (over limit of drills, prohibited blocks, etc)